darkpalacestudio/manuals/butterfly/manual/04_054_spread_eq.md

 <div class="block controls bg-dark-2">
 - <span class="item">Left-Click and Drag Left/Right:</span> Adjust filter distribution.
 </div>
-The filter distribution curve is an indication to placing them between a linear and exponential scale within the frequency spectrum.
-As the natural perception of frequencies happens exponentially, setting the value to 100% exponential (curved) can result in boosting the harmomic series with a narrow Q value.
+The filter distribution curve is an indication to placing them between a linear and logarithmic scale within the frequency spectrum.
+As the natural perception of frequencies happens logarithmically, setting the value to 100% logarithmic can result in boosting the harmomic series with a narrow Q value.
 <span class="spacer"/>

 #### Frequency Range Slider